ancient-cthulhu/Bulk-Enterprise-Workflow-Integration/README.md

 python script.py --apply --enterprise YOUR-ENTERPRISE --import-repo --set-secrets --continue
 ```

-Checkpoint state is saved to `out/checkpoint.json` after each org.
-The `--continue` flag skips the confirmation prompt - confirmation was already given on the initial run.
+Checkpoint state is saved to `out/checkpoint.json` at the start of each org.
+If the script is interrupted mid-org, `--continue` restarts from that org so nothing is skipped.
+All operations are idempotent so re-running a completed org is safe.
+The `--continue` flag also skips the confirmation prompt - confirmation was already given on the initial run.

 Use `--skip-to ORG` to jump to a specific org without needing a checkpoint file.